heavyedge/heavyedge-landmarks/doc/source/index.rst

 Preparing data
 ==============

-Detecting landmarks requires profiles and their lengths data.
+Detecting landmarks requires profile and length data.
 Here, we use preprocessed data distributed by :mod:`heavyedge` package.

 .. plot::